GriffithsLab/brainmodes2025-website/content/register.md

 To present your work at the conference, go to the [abstract submission page](https://docs.google.com/forms/d/e/1FAIpQLSfaOqbqgY4PzlvvRCxHqPmgUZ6fG-fy7EKk1coeSjQRcxsOjg/viewform?usp=header).
 All submitted poster abstracts will be considered for one of the limited short talk slots.

-***Abstract guidelines:***
+**Abstract guidelines:**

-- *Title:* 100 characters max Please refrain from using all caps.
+- ***Title:*** 100 characters max Please refrain from using all caps.
-- *Authors and Affiliations:* maximum of 20.
+- ***Authors and Affiliations:*** maximum of 20.
-- *Main text:" Includes separated sections for Introduction, Methods, Results, Conclusions.
+- ***Main text:*** Includes separated sections for Introduction, Methods, Results, Conclusions.
 400 characters max.
-- *Figures:* Up to 2 figure images may be uploaded.
+- ***Figures:*** Up to 2 figure images may be uploaded.
 Figure images should include adequately descriptive text captions as part of the image.
-- *References:* Up to 10 references can be added, and are separate to the main text character limit.
+- ***References:*** Up to 10 references can be added, and are separate to the main text character limit.
-- *Keywords:* Choose up to 5 keywords that best describe your research.
+- ***Keywords:*** Choose up to 5 keywords that best describe your research.
 Note that selection of the subject category determines the expertise of the reviewers who score the abstract.